 The Creighton Lab is led by Assistant Professor Judy R. Creighton, Ph.D.

-- Function of AMPK relative to tissue specific expression and sub-cellular localization.
+- Function of AMPK relative to sub-cellular localization and tissue specific expression.

-Heterogeneity of endothelial cell-cell adhesions: cadherin expression and adherens junction composition
+- Endothelial cell-cell adhesion: cadherin expression and adherens junction composition.